PoeBlu/lono/docs/_includes/configsets/materialized.md

+{% if include.header %}
 ## Materialized Configsets
+{% endif %}

-Usually, you specify a configset in Gemfile.
-Then you use `bundle` to install the configset gem locally.
+Usually, you add a configset to your Gemfile to make it available for use.
 Sometimes configsets are not specified by you though.
 Instead they are inferred by a blueprint or dependency of another configset.
 These types of configsets are automatically downloaded.
 These are known as "materialized" configsets.